← Back to 史記

 使

 When Zhao killed Crown Prince Dao, the crown prince's son named Wu fled to Jin.
-Duke Ping of Jin asked the Grand Scribe Zhao: 'Has Chen finally perished?'
-He replied: 'Chen is of the Zhuan Xu clan.
-The Chen clan obtained government in Qi, and then Chen finally perished.
-From Mu until Gu Sou, none violated commands.
-Shun added to them with bright virtue.
-They arrived at Sui and guarded it generation after generation.
-And when it came to Duke Hu, Zhou granted him a surname and made him sacrifice to Emperor Yu.
-Moreover, descendants of flourishing virtue must sacrifice for a hundred generations.
-The world of Yu has not ended.
-Perhaps it is in Qi?'
+Duke Ping of Jin asked Grand Scribe Zhao, “Has Chen finally perished?”
+He replied, 'Chen is of the clan of Zhuanxu.
+When the Chen clan obtains power in Qi, the state of Chen will finally perish.
+From Mu down to Gu Sou, none disobeyed commands.
+Shun reinforced them with bright virtue.
+They reached Sui and guarded it from generation to generation.
+When the line reached Duke Hu, Zhou granted the clan a surname and had them offer sacrifices to Emperor Shun of Yu.
+Moreover, descendants of flourishing virtue must maintain sacrifices for a hundred generations.
+The line of Yu has not ended; perhaps it survives in Qi?”

 22

 Five years after King Ling of Chu destroyed Chen, the Chu prince Qi Ji assassinated King Ling and replaced him, becoming King Ping.
-King Ping had just ascended and desired to harmonize with the feudal lords, so he sought Wu, the son of the former Crown Prince Shi of Duke Dao of Chen, and established him as the lord of Chen.
+When King Ping had just ascended, he wished to restore harmony among the feudal lords, so he sought out Wu, the son of the former Crown Prince Shi of Duke Dao of Chen, and established him as lord of Chen.
 This was Duke Hui.
-Duke Hui ascended.
-He investigated and continued from Duke Ai's death year as the first year.
-The register was empty for five years.
+After Duke Hui took the throne, he retroactively counted from the year of Duke Ai's death as his first year, leaving a five-year gap in the register.

 23